dsedov/luciaos_website/architecture/roadmap.md

 This document translates the vision of Lucia OS into a stage‑by‑stage list of user‑facing experience milestones and the backend capabilities that enable them.
 It also tracks the architecture, engineering feasibility, and scalability implications at every step.

-Throughout, we favour well‑known, home‑grown components—SQLite, Postgres, Django, Flask, Rust, C++—before considering bespoke silicon.
-The brain‑inspired HTM kernels will begin as straightforward Python, progress through native optimisation, and only if necessary graduate to GPUs and, much later, custom chips.
+Throughout, I favour well‑known components like SQLite, Postgres, Django, Flask, C++ and home grown solutions before considering bespoke silicon.
+The brain‑inspired kernels will begin as straightforward Python, progress through native optimisation, and only if necessary graduate to GPUs and, much later, custom chips.

 ---

 ## Stage 0 – Prototype

 Establish the minimum viable product; search for product‑market fit; validate conversational UX.
+The idea is to concentrate primarily on UX to allow for early discovery and fast paced iteration, before considering true kernel-like backend implementation.

 ### UX